red-hat-data-services/llm-d-routing-sidecar/README.md

 ### Requirements

 - a container engine (docker, podman, etc...)
-- a server with GPUs
+- a server with at least 2 GPUs
--

 ### Quick Start (From source)

-1. Start two vLLM servers with P/D enabled
+1. Start two vLLM servers with P/D enabled via the NIXLConnector.

 In one terminal, run this command to start the decoder: